xwp/engineering-best-practices/_includes/markdown/JavaScript.md

 We conform to the [WordPress JavaScript Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/javascript/).

+Use [JSHint](http://jshint.com/) and [JSCS](http://jscs.info/) to automate checks for coding standards violations.
+Include the [`.jshintrc`](https://github.com/xwp/wp-dev-lib/blob/master/.jshintrc) and [`.jscsrc`](https://github.com/xwp/wp-dev-lib/blob/master/.jscsrc) from [wp-dev-lib](https://github.com/xwp/wp-dev-lib)into your theme/plugin/site repo to configure these linters; these tools can then be run automatically by the [`pre-commit`](https://github.com/xwp/wp-dev-lib#pre-commit-hook) hook and [Travis CI build](https://github.com/xwp/wp-dev-lib#travis).

 <h3 id="unit-and-integration-testing">Unit and Integration Testing {% include Util/top %}</h3>

 We generally employ unit and integration tests only when building applications that are meant to be distributed.
 Writing tests for client themes usually does not offer a huge amount of value (there are of course exceptions to this).
-When we do write tests, we use [Mocha](http://mochajs.org).

 <h3 id="libraries">Libraries {% include Util/top %}</h3>